PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 19:15:28
+Last updated: 2024-04-02 19:16:02
-Random Quote: It is impossible to love and to be wise. - Francis Bacon
+Random Quote: We are wiser than we know. - Ralph Waldo Emerson